 Looking for the fish oil calculator?
-You don’t need it any longer, as we’ve greatly simplified things for you.
+Sorry, but we retired that a few years back.
+It’s okay, though… you don’t need it any longer, as we’ve greatly simplified things for you.
 (You’re welcome.)
 Refer to our general dose recommendations below.

 Q: Where do Omega-3 fatty acids come from?